top of page

 (1) On January 11, 1977 the Hermosa Beach City Council authorized negotiations for the purchase of Pier Avenue School for less than fair market value.
 City Council members are Lance Widman, George Schmeltzer and George Barks and two others.
 Five months later, the Memorandum of Understanding with the negotiated terms of the sale and purchase is approved by HBCSD and sent to the City.

-(2) A School District and City Land Use Committee is established to hash out the details of an initial agreement between the City and HBCSD.
-The Land Use Committee is in operation from 1975 to 1977.
+(2) A School District and City Land Use Committee had been established to hash out the details of an initial agreement between the City and HBCSD.
+The Land Use Committee was in operation from 1975 to 1977.
 See: HBCSD Dec.
 15, 1975 meeting minutes, page 86., HBCSD June 17, 1977 meeting minutes.

-(3) The Memorandum of Understanding (MOU) is the product of the District and City Land Use Committee in June 1977.
-The MOU details HBCSD’s requirements for the SALE AND PURCHASE of Pier Avenue School (aka the Community Center) to the City of Hermosa Beach at a reduced price.
+(3) In June 1977, the District and City Land Use Committee completed the Memorandum of Understanding (MOU).
+The MOU detailed HBCSD’s requirements for the SALE AND PURCHASE of Pier Avenue School (aka the Community Center) to the City of Hermosa Beach at a reduced price.

 (5) The MOU Item 4.02 states: